photoangell/provejs-jquery/README.md

 ## Events

-Prove is both a consumer and publisher of events on the form container.
+Prove is both a consumer and publisher of events.

 ### Published Events

 The following events are emitted by Prove on the form container.
+The decorator plugin listens to these events in order to decorate the form.
+Your code may also listen to these events.

-`valid.form.prove`
+**valid.form.prove**

-`invalid.form.prove`
+`**invalid.form.prove**`

-`valid.field.prove`
+**`valid.field.prove`**

 `invalid.field.prove`

 `reset.field.prove`

 `field.prove`

 ### Listened To Events